Warrington Town F.C.: Ground

 The club played firstly at Stockton Lane in Stockton Heath in 1949, arriving at London Road in 1950, then moving to its first ground on Loushers lane (the Cheshire Police Ground) in 1953, returning to further down Stockton Lane in Grappenhall in 1955.
-The following year, the club moved to Cantilever Park, which had a capacity of 2,500 as of November 2014.
+The following year, the club moved to Cantilever Park, which had a capacity of just over 3,100 as of June 2026.
 It takes its name from the Cantilever Bridge, a high-level road bridge on Ackers Road over the Manchester Ship Canal that towers over the ground to the east.
 The ground itself is on the northern bank of the canal.

-The ground consists of four stands, two of which are seated.
+On the canal side is an all-seated main stand, with the clubhouse and dugouts on the opposite side, together with a small terraced stand that is at an angle showing where the pitch once was.
+Following developments in recent years, the Cantilever Bridge end of the ground now has two all-seater stands either side of the traditional covered terrace behind the goal.
+At the other end, there is a seated-stand and an open air terrace which can be serviced via its own turnstile and has food/drink and toilet facilities to facilitate segregation when required.